steveri/fftgen/README.md

 ## Using RTL examples

-If you want to not fool with genesis and just use see/use straight SystemVerilog RTL, there are example configurations in the subdirectory "examples-rtl", along with README.md instructions on how to build and use a Verilator testbench to verify its correctness.
+If you want to not fool with genesis and just use see/use straight SystemVerilog RTL, there are example configurations in the subdirectory `examples-rtl`, along with `README.md` instructions on how to build and use a Verilator testbench to verify its correctness.